 If I File an Underinsured Motorist Claim, Do I Still Need a Car Accident Injury Lawyer?

 Yes, you should still contact a Nashville auto accident lawyer to discuss your case.
 Why?
 Because uninsured motorist claims can get complicated.
 Keep in mind, in this situation, you are having to contact multiple insurance companies (the other driver’s insurance company and your own) and filing two separate claims.
 That means you are having to negotiate with two auto insurance claims adjusters.
 And be rest assured, your auto insurance company will likely put up a fight and contest your claimed damages.
 This may mean having to file lawsuit and presenting your case to a judge and jury.
-This is where the services of a skilled personal injury attorney can be a huge benefit for you and your family.
+This is where the services of a skilled personal injury lawyer can be a huge benefit for you and your family.

 If you or a loved one was hurt badly in an auto accident in the Nashville area, contact Calhoun Law, PLC right away to schedule a free, confidential case review.
 We will help you throughout each step of your case.